 - Less than 4% of the federal budget for cancer research is dedicated to childhood cancer.

 More research is critically needed to find better treatments that cause fewer side effects.
 It is up to all of us to increase the amount of money available for childhood cancer research.
-Since 2005, supporters like you have enabled ALSF to fund nearly 1,000 research grants.
+Since 2005, supporters like you have enabled ALSF to fund more than 1,000 research grants.

 We Know Childhood Cancer